bbauska/W3Cx-1of5-CSS.0x/README.md

 <h4>Selector</h4>

 This is the portion of the rule before the first open curly brace ( \"{\" character).
 This is what tells the browser what HTML tags this rule applies to.
-Often, you\'ll just see a selector that matches an HTML tag, like in this instance- our selector is just \"p\".
-However, as we get further into this course, you\'ll find that there are many ways to target specific HTML elements and many different ways to structure selectors so that you are targeting exactly the part of your site you want to style.
+Often, you&#39;ll just see a selector that matches an HTML tag, like in this instance- our selector is just \"p\".
+However, as we get further into this course, you&#39;ll find that there are many ways to target specific HTML elements and many different ways to structure selectors so that you are targeting exactly the part of your site you want to style.

 <h4>Property</h4>